This webpage contains affiliate links. Please read our disclosure policy.

 Chocolate Hazelnut Biscotti

 The biscotti are rich and chocolatey and of course with the satisfying crunch that biscotti delivers.
 Toasted hazelnuts are a great way to add a bit of crunch to the recipe.
-Find below more about these traditional Italian cookies and how to make them at home.

 The term "biscotti" comes from the Latin word bis coctus, meaning "twice baked".
 The biscotti is first baked in a log, then sliced and baked again.